fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 #### Installing Packages

-Now let's install the package we published earlier, called Miscellaneous, in some other project.
+Now let's install the package Miscellaneous, that we published earlier, in some other project.
 Open the target project in Visual Studio, go to *Tools > NuGet Package Manager > Manage NuGet Packages for Solution...* The package browser window will appear; in the Online tab find and select Test Package Source.
 All packages available in the current feed, including Miscellaneous, is listed here.
 Select and click the install button beside Miscellaneous.

 ![install-package]({{site.url}}/images/install-package.png)

 If your package installation is successful, you will see these changes in your project: a library called Miscellaneous.dll is added to the project references, a new folder called *packages* is created under your solution directory, and a file called *packages.config* is included in your project.
-The 'packages' folder contains the package you just installed and all further packages you install in any other project under the same solution; the 'packages.config' file contains information of the packages the project depends on in XML format.
+The 'packages' folder contains the package you just installed and all further packages you install in any other project under the same solution; the 'packages.config' file contains information of the packages the project is dependent on in XML format.

 #### Updating Packages